Possessed (2000 film): Plot summary

-They take him to the Lutheran Pastor Reverend Eckhardt (Richard Waugh), who believes what they are experiencing is a poltergeist.
+They take him to the Lutheran Pastor Reverend Eckhardt, who believes what they are experiencing is a poltergeist.
 He takes Robbie to his house to put him under exact monitoring (by putting him in a special room and attaching a light in front of his bed to help him record daily reactions by his camera).
-During Robbie's stay, several things occur that convince Pastor Eckhardt that Robbie is being afflicted by demons: strange noises are made in the house, the wall clock is smashed, and Robbie falls into fits of rage and hysteria.
-When Pastor Eckhardt tells his wife that Robbie should be treated by the Catholics, Robbie attacks him.
+During Robbie's stay, several things occur that convince Eckhardt that Robbie is being afflicted by demons: strange noises are made in the house, the wall clock is smashed, and Robbie falls into fits of rage and hysteria.
+When Eckhardt tells his wife that Robbie should be treated by the Catholics, Robbie attacks him.

 McBride visits the family in their house to check on Robbie after his parents go to the university requesting help.
 During one of Robbie's fits of hysteria, the parents find the letters SLU scrawled on his belly.
 When McBride enters his room, he is attacked and becomes convinced that the child is endowed with some sort of supernatural power.
 He convinces Bowdern to visit the family.

 Bowdern visits Robbie in his room, comforting him with his knowledge of comic books.
-Bowdern notices that Robbie is interested in magic and ventriloquism, while Robbie notices that Fr.
-Bowdern is affected by his collection of toy soldiers that sets off a post traumatic stress disorder event.
+Bowdern notices that Robbie is interested in magic and ventriloquism, while Robbie notices that Bowdern is affected by his collection of toy soldiers that sets off a post traumatic stress disorder event.
 When Father Bowdern tries to convince the parents that there is nothing wrong with Robbie, the boy suddenly becomes hysterical, speaking in Latin as things fly across the room.
 Bowdern becomes convinced that Robbie must undergo treatment.

-Bowdern and McBride go to Archbishop Hume (Christopher Plummer) to persuade him to give Robbie an exorcism.
+Bowdern and McBride go to Archbishop Hume to persuade him to give Robbie an exorcism.
 The Archbishop is skeptical, saying that he is trying to improve the Catholic Church's public image as a modern institution, free of ancient superstition.
 He requests to speak to McBride alone, and he nominates Bowdern to handle the issue.

-Bowdern begins Robbie's treatment, assisted by McBride and Father Walter Halloran (Michael McLachlan).
+Bowdern begins Robbie's treatment, assisted by McBride and Father Walter Halloran.
 They conduct several visits to him during which Robbie starts throwing temper tantrums.
 He scratches at them, vomits and urinates on them, and swears uncontrollably.
 During the treatment trials, Bowdern has flashbacks to his war experiences and dreads that this may be another failure.
 Robbie is transferred twice to two different churches.
 Finally, Bowdern manages to cure him.
 The room in the church where the exorcism takes place is locked on Archbishop Hume's orders.